pjritee/pl_search/README.md

 ```
 `pl_search` contains an `Engine` class and an instance `engine` of that class.
 The `engine` object is responsible for executing predicates, including managing backtracking.
 Notice that we use `pls.engine.unify` rather than `bind`
 as `bind` does not trail the variable and so the binding would not be undone on backtracking.
-We also use `pls.engine.dereference(x)` although in this case we could have used `x.deref()` because we know x is a variable (that might be bound).
-In general it's better to use `pls.engine.dereference` as this also works as expected when the argument is not a variable.
+We also use `pls.dereference(x)` although in this case we could have used `x.deref()` because we know x is a variable (that might be bound).
+In general it's better to use `pls.dereference` as this also works as expected when the argument is not a variable.

 Note, above, that `c` is an `UpdatableVar` and `c.value` is the current values for `c` and `pls.engine.unify(c, (var_lhs, new_rhs))` assigns this new value to `c`.
 The old value of `c` is trailed so that, on backtracking, the old value will be restored.